-From financial years beginning on or after 1 April 2019, large UK companies will be required to report publicly on their UK energy use and carbon emissions within their Directors’ Report.
+From financial years beginning on or after 1 April 2019, large UK companies will be required to report publicly on their UK energy use and carbon emissions within their Directors’ Report in the form of an SECR report.
 This new requirement has been implemented by the Department for Business, Energy and Industrial Strategy (BEIS).

-SECR will impact any companies, LLPs and groups that exceed at least two of the following three thresholds in the last two preceding financial years:
+The UK SECR regulation will impact any companies, LLPs and groups that exceed at least two of the following three thresholds in the last two preceding financial years: